 Whether it is a home appliance or crucial equipment of industry, Metals have always been the building blocks of conventional machines and big structures.
 With the evolution of humankind’s knowledge, the constant development because science and engineering have opened new doors to material discoveries and their properties optimization.
 Due to which there is a vast expansion in the metal industry too.
 Here we take a look at the most common types of metals, their basic properties, and uses.

-Most metals are ductile, lustrous (shiny), malleable, and are good conductors of heat and electricity.
+As we have discussed in our articles about CNC and Welding each material is unique.
+However, most metals are ductile, lustrous (shiny), malleable, and are good conductors of heat and electricity.
 In this article, you will find all the essential properties and details of metals that you should know as a fabricator.

 - 1 Iron (Ferrum)